mamipour/tau_helper/README.md

 A comprehensive toolkit for creating, validating, and managing tasks, tools, and SOPs across all Warrior Tau-Bench domains.

+> **📌 Cursor IDE Users**: This directory includes `.cursorrules` for AI assistant integration.
+The file is automatically loaded by Cursor to help you work with this library.

 ## Installation

 **Setup:** Place `tau_helper` as a sibling directory to `warrior-tau-bench`: